avalonv/reCBZ/README.md

 </details>

-## Converting images

-Although this was explicitly created with manga and comics in mind, it can be used for bulk rescaling and conversion of images in general (it's pretty fast at that thanks to parallel processing), you just need to pack them into a ZIP archive first.
-There's an important caveat: all non-image files will be automatically discarded, be very careful when using **--overwrite**.

-Note that due to how lossy images formats like JPEG/WebP work, compressing and overwriting the same file many times over *will* eventually lead to image degradation that is noticeable to the naked eye, so by default this program creates an optimized copy while preserving the original, although lossless formats are also available.
-As a general rule, you can be more aggressive with compression (**--quality**) on black and white images.

 ## Note about WebP

 Generally speaking, the WebP format tends to compress images more efficiently than both JPEG and PNG, allowing both lossy and lossless methods.
 This leads to a few noticeable quirks when converting from lossy to lossless and vice versa, which are covered [here](https://developers.google.com/speed/webp/faq#can_a_webp_image_grow_larger_than_its_source_image), but overall, if you're confident your reading software supports it, this is probably the best option for saving disk space.